OpenDAoC/OpenDAoC-Core/SRD/06_World_Systems/Battleground_System.md

 ## Overview

+**Game Rule Summary**: Battlegrounds are special PvP zones designed for specific level ranges, giving you balanced combat experience as you progress through the game.
+Each battleground has a minimum and maximum level (like 20-24 for Thidranki), and you can only enter if you're within that range.
+Inside battlegrounds, you'll fight for control points, capture flags, or assault keeps against the other two realms.
+Successfully capturing objectives, killing enemies, and defending your realm's positions earns you realm points and bounty points.
+Battlegrounds are instanced, so they won't be overcrowded, and they often have special rules like equipment scaling to keep combat fair.
+This system lets you experience large-scale RvR warfare at your character's level without being overwhelmed by max-level players.

 The Battleground System provides level-restricted PvP zones with specialized rules, objectives, and rewards.
 These instanced areas offer balanced combat environments for specific level ranges with unique mechanics.

 ## Core Architecture